apptainer/apptainer-userdocs/apptainer_and_docker.rst

     INFO:    Creating SIF file...
     INFO:    Build complete: lolcow_latest.sif

 As the copy operation has clearly been *skipped*, it is evident that a copy of all OCI blobs **must** be cached locally.
-Indeed, apptainer has made an entry in its local cache as follows:
+Indeed, Apptainer has made an entry in its local cache as follows:

 .. code-block:: none